shawn-codes/CodePath-iOS-App/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- Understanding closures and the syntax
+- Understanding closures and the syntax of Swift

 ## License